gscrow/dressipi-com/_downloads/success-story-luxury-retailer.markdown

     class: results
     body: 'When testing entry-level fashion-specific recommendations, the improvements were  beyond all expectations.
-Dressipi outperformed the brand’s incumbent recommendation provider in all core metrics:
+Dressipi outperformed the brand’s incumbent recommendation provider in all core metrics:'

-'
     number-boxes:
     - number-lines:
       - number-line: '12'